Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Best Souvenirs in Croatia_Lavender in Croatia | Travel Croatia

-Dried lavender was used in childbirth and the liturgy, and the Greeks used it for medicinal purposes, which has been preserved throughout history.
+Dried lavender was used in childbirth and in the liturgy, and the Greeks used it for medicinal purposes, practices that have been preserved throughout history.
 Lavender is often used to help with shortness of breath, pain relief, and infection.

 Fragrant lavender bush is long-blooming, the decoration of any garden that attracts bumblebees and butterflies, and its dry flowers have multiple applications, from being thrown at weddings instead of rice to fill the pillow to help you fall asleep to defense against moths in your closet (decorative bags are filled with dried lavender flowers and soaked with lavender oil).

-In Croatia, the main areas for lavender production are villages on the islands of Hvar, Grablje, and Brusje.
-It successfully grows throughout Dalmatia and Istria and, more recently, is also cultivated in Slavonia.
+In Croatia, the main areas for lavender production are the villages of Hvar, Grablje, and Brusje.
+It successfully grows throughout Dalmatia and Istria and, more recently, in Slavonia.

-At the markets, on private farms, and in souvenir shops throughout Croatia, scented and painted canvas bags with dried lavender flowers can be bought for about 1 euro, and lavender oil, which costs about 30 euro per liter.
-Dry lavender flower, in packages of 500 grams, usually costs around 7 euro.
+At markets, on private farms, and in souvenir shops throughout Croatia, scented and painted canvas bags with dried lavender flowers can be bought for about 1 euro, while lavender oil costs about 30 euros per liter.
+Dry lavender flowers, in packages of 500 grams, usually cost around 7 euros.

 For example, various Croatian lavender products, pillows, and cushions as car headrests can be purchased, as can lavender wardrobe bags and soaps.
-Essential oil costs 40 euros for a half-liter, and a liqueur made of lavender can sometimes be found if you are lucky!
+Essential oil costs 40 euros for a half-liter, and f lavendeliqueur r can sometimes be found if you are lucky!

 Brands We Use And Trust